tweag/python-monorepo-example/2017-05-24-typing-nix.md

-*Théophane is a summer intern here at Tweag I/O. Thanks also in part to [the financial help][gofundme] from the Nix community, he's spending the next six months on devising a type system for the Nix language.*
+*Théophane is a summer intern here at Tweag I/O. Thanks also in part to [the financial help][gofundme] from the Nix community, he's spending six months on devising a type system for the Nix language.*

 [gofundme]: https://www.gofundme.com/typing-nix